jeremiemartinez/jeremiemartinez.github.com/_posts/2016-04-19-gocd-android.md

 comments: true
 ---

-As a Android developer, who does not know Jenkins?
+As an Android developer, who does not know Jenkins?

 Jenkins is the #1 integration server by far.
 I have been personally using it for 4 years now, i.e. since I started Android development professionally.
 But sometimes you have to kill your old habits and try something new!

-This article is about GoCD, another continuous integration server, with a different and interesting approach.
-This is not a wizard but rather a description and feedback about my experiments with its key features with Android environment.
+This article is about [Go CD](https://www.go.cd/), another continuous integration server, with a different and interesting approach.
+This is not a wizard but rather a description and feedback about my experiments with its key features on Android.

 <!-- more -->